material-components/material-components-web/packages/mdc-list/README.md

 `singleSelection=true`, the list will allow the user to use the `Space` or `Enter` keys to select or deselect a list item.
 The MDCList will perform the following actions for each key press.
 Since list interaction will toggle a radio button or checkbox within the list item, the list will not toggle `tabindex` for those elements.

+Any disabled list items (with the `mdc-list-item--disabled` class applied) will be excluded from keyboard navigation.

 Key | Action
 --- | ---